tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

      - `Response.status`
      - `Response.result` (present only when appropriate for the status and `Test Type`)
      - `Response.comment` (a human-readable `bdqval:NotEmpty` explanation)
-   - Ensure returned values use the controlled vocabulary strings defined by the BDQ standard (e.g., `RUN_HAS_RESULT`, `COMPLIANT`, `NOT_COMPLIANT`).
+   - Ensure returned values use the controlled vocabulary strings defined by the BDQ standard, e.g., `RUN_HAS_RESULT`, `COMPLIANT`, `NOT_COMPLIANT`.
-   - Exceptions raised from within a Test must be be captured and handled according to the expected response criteria in the `Specification` (e.g., returning `EXTERNAL_PREREQUISITES_NOT_MET` when an external resource is unavailable, with an appropriate comment).
+   - Exceptions raised from within a Test must be be captured and handled according to the expected response criteria in the `Specification`, e.g., returning `EXTERNAL_PREREQUISITES_NOT_MET` when an external resource is unavailable, with an appropriate comment.
 An exception within a Test should not be raised into the execution framework.

 1. **Consider Handling of EXTERNAL_PREREQUISITES_NOT_MET**
    - If a Test implementation raises an exception or error due to an unavailable external resource, the Test is expected to capture that and return a `Response` with `Response.status` = `EXTERNAL_PREREQUISITES_NOT_MET`, and a `Response.comment` containing a `bdqval:NotEmpty` explanation.
-   - A framework for Test execution may choose to simply pass these failure conditions on, or to handle such exceptions at a higher level (e.g., by skipping all Tests that depend on that resource for the remainder of a run, or by retrying after a delay), but must ultimately ensure that the appropriate `Response` is returned for each individual Test execution that encounters an unavailable external resource.
+   - A framework for Test execution may choose to simply pass these failure conditions on, or to handle such exceptions at a higher level, e.g., by skipping all Tests that depend on that resource for the remainder of a run, or by retrying after a delay, but must ultimately ensure that the appropriate `Response` is returned for each individual Test execution that encounters an unavailable external resource.

 1. **If unique values were aggregated, deaggregate and associate results with all relevant records**
    - If the framework uses aggregation of distinct values for `Single Record` Tests, ensure that the `Response` for each distinct value is correctly associated with all records that contain that value to pass down a processing pipeline or to return in the final `Data Quality Report`.

 1. **Serialize and report results**
    - Record or transmit results as part of a `Data Quality Report` (or as `bdqffdq:Response` instances in RDF), in any serialization that fits the implementation environment.
-   - When non-default `Parameters` are used, ensure the report can communicate which `Argument` value(s) were applied (for both human and machine consumers), consistent with the guidance in this standard.
+   - When non-default `Parameters` are used, ensure the report can communicate which `Argument` value(s) were applied (for human and machine consumers), consistent with the guidance in this standard.

 ## 7 Presentation of Results (normative)